Philip O'Neill Jr.

 See www.pdoneill.com American Arbitration Association (AAA)(New York) Commercial Case Panel International Panel (ICDR) Large Complex Case Panel Joint Venture Panel Mergers & Acquisitions Panel British Columbia International Arbitration Center (BCIAC) (Vancouver Canada) International Institute for Conflict Prevention & Resolution (CPR)(New York) National Panel Technology Cross Border Banking, Accounting & Financial Services Energy, Oil & Gas Entertainment Trademark International Chamber of Commerce (ICC)(U.S. Council for International Business)(New York) Europe International Chamber of Commerce Court of Arbitration (ICC)(Paris, France) London Court of International Arbitration (LCIA)(London, England) Defense/Military Intellectual Property Joint Ventures/Shareholders Pharmaceuticals Satellite & Telecom World Intellectual Property Organization (WIPO) (Geneva, Switzerland) Asia Chinese International Economic and Trade Arbitration Commission (CIETEC) (Beijing, China) Hong Kong International Arbitration Center (HKIAC)(Hong Kong China) Commercial Intellectual Property Korean Commercial Arbitration Board (KCAB)(Seoul, South Korea) Kuala Lumpur Regional Arbitration Center (KLRAC) (Kuala Lumpur Malaysia) Pacific International Arbitration Center (PIAC) (Viet Nam) Shezen Court of International Arbitration (SCIA)(Shenzen, China) Shanghai International Arbitration Commission (SHIAC)(Shanghai, China) Singapore International Arbitration Centre (SIAC)(Singapore)

-International Law Association (American Branch, Arbitration Committee, Past Chair; International Arbitration Committee, American Delegate); American Society of International Law; Boston Bar Association (International Section, Past Chair; International Arbitration Committee, Past Chair); American Bar Foundation (Fellow); American Bar Association (International Section; National Security Law Committee, Current Co-Chair).
+International Law Association (American Branch, Arbitration Committee, Past Chair; International Arbitration Committee, American Delegate); American Society of International Law; Boston Bar Association (International Section, Past Chair; International Arbitration Committee, Past Chair); American Bar Foundation (Fellow); American Bar Association (International Section; National Security Law Committee, Past Co-Chair).